-The philosophy of the nursing programs is consistent with the mission statement of the college.
-In providing high quality and dynamic nursing education, the nursing program at Standard College espouse the belief that nursing is both an art and a science that plays an essential, interactive role between man and environment in influencing health and wellbeing of individuals, groups, and communities.
-In enacting evidence-based nursing actions that influence health and wellbeing, nursing utilizes a unique, systematic, and iterative problem-solving framework known as the nursing process in obtaining, interpreting, synthesizing, and applying information at various levels to influence the health and wellbeing of individuals, groups, and communities.
+The philosophy of Standard College's nursing programs is consistent with the mission statement of the college.
+In providing a high quality and dynamic nursing education, the nursing programs at Standard College espouse the belief that nursing is both an art and a science that plays an essential, interactive role between man and environment in influencing health and wellbeing of individuals, groups, and communities.
+In enacting evidence-based nursing Standard College utilizes a unique, systematic, and iterative problem-solving framework known as the nursing process in obtaining, interpreting, synthesizing, and applying information at various levels to influence the health and wellbeing of individuals, groups, and communities.
 Standard College of Nursing utilizes the nursing process as the framework within which the various courses are delivered.